 I recently did an article on transition techniques in music production which you can read here.

-Colour Copy video tutorial with basic usage of the delay features.
+Colour Copy video tutorial with basic usage of the best delay plugin features for vocals.

 Now take a look at the video tutorial I made where I use Colour Copy on a few sounds in a mix.
 In the video I show how we can use Colour Copy for a flora of effect variations.